rzerres/gnucash/doc/property-management.md

 ## Background

-In Germany, a co-owners' association (WEG) is free to decide to self-manage their property in an owner administration.
+In Germany, a Co-Owner association (WEG) is free to decide to self-manage their property in an owner administration.
 Tasks of [property][property_mgmt] management can then be taken over by an owner of the WEG appointed for this purpose.